arundeep78/airflow/Airflow_kind_readme.md

 I am in those for whom that trick did not work.

-Interestingly, in these issues once can find reference to articles with headlines " **Airflow in Kubernetes in 10 mins**".
+Interestingly, in these issues one can find reference to articles with headlines " **Airflow in Kubernetes in 10 mins**".
 This IMO is one of the cause of such issues.
 People are led to beleive that all is just so simple.

 ## Attempt 2 leading to same issue